ItsukiKigoshi/ItsukiKigoshi/README.md

-### Hi there 👋
+## Hi there 👋
 I'm NOT an engineer but wanna be a creator/artist.

--  🔭I’m currently thinking of creating...
+### 🔭I’m currently thinking of creating...
 - [Shinonome Bunko](https://github.com/ItsukiKigoshi/shinonome-bunko): Automated git-based OCR&peer-review platform for publishing public domain Japanese literature as e-books.
 - [Curhythm](https://github.com/ItsukiKigoshi/curhythm): Rubik's Cube-alike musical instrument to generate beat, melody, harmony & video.
 - [ICU Catalogue](https://github.com/ItsukiKigoshi/icu-catalogue): Powerful syllabi search engine and academic planning tool for ICU students.
 - OpenPoliCash: Git-based open-source 政治資金収支報告書 database with an Open Data
 - open-desk-view: Open-sourced webcam tool for showing docs on ur table with ease.

-- 🎈My dream is...
+### 🎈My dream is...
-  - Collaborating with [Zutomayo](https://zutomayo.net) as an artist.
+  - Collaborating with [Zutomayo](https://zutomayo.net) as an artist🦔.
-  - Holding a museum exhibition as a contemporary artist.
+  - Holding a museum exhibition as a contemporary artist🎨.

-- 📫 How to reach me: itsukikigoshi+github[at]gmail.com
+### 📫 How to reach me: itsukikigoshi+github[at]gmail.com

 <!--
 **ItsukiKigoshi/ItsukiKigoshi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.